Nick-Dalby/mousemove-gallery-react/README.md

 **Tech used:** HTML, CSS, JavaScript, React

-Fetch images from Unsplash, scyle through the images on mousemove, leaving a trail...
+Fetch images from Unsplash, cycle through the images on mousemove, leaving a trail...

 Features: